Last Updated on September 28, 2024

 If you want to see your friends at least twice during the race, I’d recommend sending them to Brooklyn’s Williamsburg neighborhood first, which is just one stop from Manhattan on the L line between mile 11 and mile 12.
 Bedford Avenue, the street that you’ll run up in Williamsburg, is not very wide, which makes it easy to stop for runners for a quick hug or a snack.
 To get back to Manhattan, your cheering squad take the L line (which they probably take from Manhattan to Bedford Ave), which is only a 6-min ride from Union Square, where you can transfer to the Q or 4/5 trains (see below) to cheer you on again later in the race.

-If you want to see them earlier, another easy spot to get to from Manhattan is Atlantic Terminal in Brooklyn – just before mile 8 – where the following subway lines stop: 2, 3, 4, 5, N, R, Q, D, B.
+If you want to see them before mile 11, another easy spot to get to from Manhattan is Atlantic Terminal in Brooklyn – just before mile 8 – where the following subway lines stop: 2, 3, 4, 5, N, R, Q, D, B.

-There, the runners will pass the Barclays Center basketball arena, Atlantic Terminal, and then turn east on Lafayette Ave.
+There, the runners will pass the Barclays Center basketball arena, Atlantic Terminal (a transportation hub), and then turn east on Lafayette Ave.
 There are plenty of good spots to watch them, and these areas aren’t too crowded.
 From there, it’s also easy to get back to Manhattan or even to the Bronx to catch you again later in the race.
 If your cheering squad wants to see you again, they can hop straight on the subway and have the following options:

 Q train